Oil spill Cleanup Through An Optimized Pragmatic Automated System

 unified_hull = cv.convexHull(all_points)

-cv.drawContours(real_img, [unified_hull], -1, (165, 255, 0), 4) # Draw containment boom path
+cv.drawContours(real_img, [unified_hull], -1, (165, 255, 0), 4)

 The OCTOPAS system demonstrated a 220% improvement in cleanup efficiency over conventional manual methods in simulated environments.
-The AI-powered analysis provides a rapid, data-driven approach that significantly reduces response time and optimizes resource deployment.

 View Full Publication